StoneT2000/StoneT2000.github.io/public/files/Stone_Tao_CV.typ

 *Lux AI Challenge*, Co-Founder #h(1fr) 2021 --
 - Lead the research, development, and design of creative, accessible, and inclusive AI competitions.
-- Past competitions have accumulated over 1,600+ teams, 1,000+ github stars, 30,000+ submissions, 10,000,000+ matches run, and had one of the most diverse group of participants ever.
+- Past competitions have accumulated over 2000+ teams, 1,000+ github stars, 30,000+ submissions, 10,000,000+ matches run, and had one of the most diverse group of participants ever.
 Enabled competitors to research novel deep RL and IL methods to a unique large-scale multi-agent problem.
-- Currently working on a season 3 competition in collaboration with Kaggle.

 *QuantCo*, ML Engineer Intern, Advisor: T. Ben Thompson #h(1fr) 2021 \
 - Researched high-precision and accurate function approximation using neural nets and decision trees.
 Help automatically migrate slow, complex, hand-built computations in old systems to new systems.